Tejaswireddyallam/GDPFall2024-Group2/README.md

 11/08/2024 - <br>
 Worked on creation of new wiki page for list of prototypes Iteration 2 and updated few changes.

+I have documented all the upgrades related to the problem statement for Iteration 2.